-A mistake is an error in action, judgement, or opinion.
+A mistake is an error in action, judgment, or opinion.
 It is not something that is done intentionally or on purpose, but the result may be no less damaging.
 Many people have lost their lives as a result of mistakes.
 Make no mistake about it, I put myself in a mistakable situation.
 I could have done many things differently that could have prevented my car from making contact with another.
 I don’t know that I could have created an unmistakable scenario, but I most certainly could have minimized the potential for such a mistake to occur.

 I won’t dwell on this particular mistake any longer, but all of this reflection on mistakes has given me reason to think about what it means to be unmistakable.
 Something that is unmistakable is obvious and clear to all.
 Something that all can agree on.
 Something that enjoys consensus and is often grounded in fact.
-Upon return from a long trip, I enjoy the unmistakable smell of my home, the unmistakeable embrace of my wife, and the unmistakable smile of my son.
+Upon return from a long trip, I enjoy the unmistakable smell of my home, the unmistakable embrace of my wife, and the unmistakable smile of my son.
 Each is unmistakable because they are familiar to me and unique to them.
 If you think about it, there are many things in our lives that are unmistakable to each and, in some cases, all of us.
-In fact, I’m willing to bet that the things we value most in our life are the things that are unmistakable to us.
+In fact, I’m willing to bet that the things we value most in our lives are the things that are unmistakable to us.
 We value them most because they are difficult or even impossible to replace.